 But let’s not despair.
 I’ll keep putting one foot in front of the other as long as I am able.

 So what next?

-With the three nation walks complete, I’m thinking of new targets.
+With the three nation walks complete, I thought of new targets.
 Before reaching Cape Wrath, my plan was to complete the 2000-foot hills of England and Wales, the Hewitts.
-But attaining that landmark made me realise that my geat love is through walking, journeying – at root, travelling.
-So the remaining national trails (that’s most of them) beckon; I started the Southern Upland Way in 2015 and hope to finish it in 2016, and pick up bits of part-complete trails like Glyndwr’s Way and the South-West Coast path from time to time.
-And I reckon I could do a self-planned west-to-east walk across the Highlands, watch this space.
+But I probably won’t; my great love is ‘through walking’, journeying – at root, travelling.
+So the remaining National Trails beckon; I walked the Southern Upland Way in 2015 and 2016, and have since picked up bits of part-complete trails like Glyndwr’s Way and the Ridgeway to bring my total up to 11.
+And I’ve started a self-planned west-to-east walk across the Highlands too.